 Who does not want to maintain their Windows PC in good running condition?
-Everyone wants a well optimized, fast and a smooth computing experience, and a Windows 10 computer can offer you that.
-But there are a few tasks you will have to perform periodically, in order to maintain your Windows 10 system in good running condition.
+Everyone wants a well-optimized, fast, and smooth computing experience, and a Windows 11 or Windows 10 computer can offer you that.

 Junk files are files that remain on your computer after a task has been performed.
 Sometimes, Windows or some program needs to create temporary files while doing some task and then forgets to delete the temporary files it created.
 As time goes by, your computer is full of junk files in the form of temporary files, log files, downloaded files, and unwanted Windows registry entries.

 While the Disk Cleanup Tool does a good job, some of you may prefer to use a third-party free junk file cleaner like CCleaner.